- Tips and expert advice

 Tips on applying for an editorial job at Usborne

 Now that I’m on the other side of the table, it’s wonderful that Usborne receives ever higher numbers of job applications – but pretty daunting, too.
-Recently we had over two hundred credible applications for just two potential editorial places at entry level.
+Recently we had over two hundred credible applications for just one editorial place at entry level.
 We’re bound to disappoint a huge number of people each time we advertise, and I have every sympathy for applicants who feel it’s easier to break into a Hatton Garden vault than a publishing career.

 An editor testing the models for an Usborne Origami book

-As for personal statements, we know that many careers departments encourage them, but they are full of pitfalls and it’s hard to strike the right balance between confidence and sincerity or cockiness and hype.
-Finally, we see plenty of applications that begin, “This would be the perfect job for me” – which is appealing when it comes from someone with a clear and genuine love of children’s publishing, but rather less so when it’s all about how we would be the ideal first step on the candidate’s glittering career path (implying that we’d be lucky to have them).
-Telling us what the job will do for you is a little self-regarding; we’d much rather hear what you can bring to the company.
-Relevant experience can be helpful, but it’s not as important as creative flair, initiative and enthusiasm.
+Finally, we see plenty of applications that begin, “This would be the perfect job for me” – which is appealing when it comes from someone with a clear and genuine love of children’s publishing, but less so when it’s all about how we would be the ideal first step on the candidate’s glittering career path (implying that we’d be lucky to have them).
+Telling us what the job will do for you is a little self-regarding; we’d much rather hear what you can bring to the company, and that can just as well be your passion and enthusiasm as your previous experience.

 As a quick summary: